 Ethical Guidelines, Grievance Policy and Reconciliation Process of Clouds in Water Zen Center

 If you would like to provide feedback or contact the Clouds in Water Ethics and Reconciliation Committee (EAR), please email EAR@cloudsinwater.org

 Current members of the EAR committee (as of February, 2020) are:

 The purpose of the following Ethical Guidelines and Grievance Policy is to help maintain and foster a supportive environment for Zen practice at Clouds in Water Zen Center.
 Clouds in Water Zen Center is committed to sustaining a healthy spiritual community where diversity of opinion and expression is respected, the dignity and integrity of community members is protected, conflicts are addressed appropriately and respectfully, and ongoing learning about interpersonal relationships is encouraged.
 Toward these ends, Clouds in Water Zen Center has adopted the Three Collective Pure Precepts and the Ten Momentous Prohibitory Precepts as our fundamental guidelines for ethical behavior.
-If a Clouds in Water Zen Center member or visitor wishes to complain about a breach of these ethical guidelines, he or she should promptly report a grievance pursuant to the procedures set forth in this policy statement.

 Three Collective Pure Precepts

 With purity of heart, I vow to do no harm.

 With purity of heart, I vow to do good.

 With purity of heart, I vow to free all beings.